How to Make Banking and Financial Operations Efficient (with Automation)

 Traditional banking

-In May 1994, Bill Gates gave an interview, where he stated that retail banks were dinosaurs that would be bypassed by a world slowly adapting to major technological shifts.
-His vision came a bit early, but today we see it turned into a reality with shifting values and mentalities toward financial services.
+In May 1994 Bill Gates gave an interview where he stated that retail banks were dinosaurs that would be bypassed by a world slowly adapting to major technological shifts.

-These new values include,
+These new values include:

 • Excellent customer service